-3 cr.
-(Fall) A study of the modern histories of China and Japan in general with emphasis on the modern period.
-Topics stressed are religion, social, political and cultural traditions, and the role of both countries in our contemporary world.
+A study of the modern history of East Asia, primarily China, Japan and Korea.
+Topics stressed are religion; social, political and cultural traditions; and the role of East Asian countries and cultures in our contemporary world.
 Fulfills category D. (GE 6)